 <!-- ═══════════════ FOOTER CTA ═══════════════ -->

-The AML Roaster is open source and runs live.
+The AML risk-note workflow is open source and runs on a scheduled monitoring loop.

-The roaster scans Ethereum every 30 minutes.
-The full AML Detection Engine (28 rules, 94.9% detection rate) has a live demo.
+The risk-note generator scans Ethereum every 30 minutes.
+The full AML Detection Engine (28 rules, 94.9% detection rate) has a public demonstration.
 I write about building at the intersection of AI, blockchain, and finance.

 [